faanross/aionsec.ai/content/about.md

 By fusing the unmatched intuition of the human practitioner with the processing power and infinite scale of agentic intelligence, we are democratizing elite defense.

 The adversary never stops.
-With **aionsec**, the defender doesn't have to either.
+With **aionsec**, neither does the defender.

 ### **The hunt begins in 2026...
 Stay tuned**